open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-conference-calling.md

 1. **Google Hangouts** – Our default application.
 You can find us at http://talk.ole.org.

-2. **Gitter** – OLE maintains a number of chat channels for our work.
-The main / general channel can be found at https://gitter.im/open-learning-exchange/chat.
-We also maintain channels for [Tech Geniuses](https://gitter.im/open-learning-exchange/techgenius) and [Virtual Interns](https://gitter.im/open-learning-exchange/interns).
-These are "closed" rooms so please reach out to us directly if you would like to participate in any of these discussions.
+2. **Discord** – OLE maintains a number of chat channels for our work.
+The discord server can be found at https://discord.gg/mtgGD4EnYW.
+We maintain channels for Tech Geniuses and Virtual Interns.
+These are also "closed" rooms so please reach out to us directly if you would like to participate in any of these discussions.

-3. **Skype** – OLE members do use Skype as a fallback but it is not available on all machines.
-Please use email or one of the Gitter channels to coordinate a Skype meeting if needed.
+3. **Zoom** – OLE members do use Zoom as a fallback.
+Please use email or one of the discord channels to coordinate a Zoom meeting if needed.